 The idea of fancy exhaust tips & outlets has been around a lot longer than people might think.
 Take the 1965 Mustang GT dress-up kit with fancy trumpet tips protruding from chrome edged outelts in the rear valance.
 Though very cool and undoubtedly trend-setters - they were not the first.

 You have to go back to Detroit in the mid-1950s to see the first fancy exhaust designs.
-Cadillac, Oldsmobile, Ford Thunderbird and others sported very cool exhaust outlets incorporated in to the rear bumper bar.
+Cadillac, Oldsmobile, Lincoln and Ford’s Thunderbird sported very cool exhaust outlets incorporated in to the rear bumper.

 Although great to look at, the early designs weren’t always practical – some causing fume blowback which left nasty black marks on the rear duco.
 A worse problem was exhaust fumes making their way in to the cabin on convertibles such as the original 1955-57 T-birds.